 While drone planting solutions are mainly being explored as a means to fight deforestation at scale, this innovation also holds vast potential for commercial farming.

 The biggest obstacles to seeing more drones above fields are safety concerns and regulations imposed by authorities.
 However, those are easy to overcome through strategic software development aimed at creating easy-to-navigate and compliant solutions for agricultural companies.

 IoT sensors on the ground and in farm equipment

 Automation isn’t new to farming.
-But the Internet of Things opens up a brave new era of precision agriculture.
+But the Internet of Things opens up a brave new era of precision agriculture technology.

 IoT sensors placed in fields can help farmers determine:

 - the right allocation of fertilizers and pesticides

 - crop health